reactjs/react.dev/content/blog/2018-06-07-when-to-use-derived-state.md

 ---
-title: "When should I use derived state?"
+title: "When to Use Derived State?"
 author: [bvaughn]
 ---